FilipSulich/Prototype/readme.md

 ## Limitations & Future Work

 **Current limitation**: The model predicts only rotation magnitude (scalar), which loses directional information about 3D rotations.
-This makes it impossible to distinguish between different types of rotations (e.g., 45 degree roll vs 45 degree pitch).
+This makes it impossible to distinguish between different types of rotations (e.g., 45 degree roll vs. 45 degree pitch).

-**Chosen solution for next phases**: Implement a full 6DoF pose estimation model - DenseFusion (Wang et al., 2019), which predicts complete object's pose with rotation and translation.
+**Chosen solution for next phases**: Implement a full 6DoF pose estimation model - DenseFusion (Wang et al., 2019), which predicts the complete pose of an object with rotation and translation.

 ## References